thetizzo/thetizzo.github.io/_posts/2016-02-29-how-i-built-this-site.md

 ## GitHub Pages to the rescue!

-[Github Pages](https://pages.github.com/) came to my attention and at first glance it seemed easy to use so I decided to try it out.
+{% include link.html link='https://pages.github.com/' text='Github Pages' %} came to my attention and at first glance it seemed easy to use so I decided to try it out.
 GitHub offers an automatic page generator for Pages sites that you can access in `Settings > Options > GitHub Pages` but this doesn't seem to offer as much flexibility for the theme and layout of the site as I wanted.

-Fortunately, GitHub Pages has support for [Jekyll](http://jekyllrb.com/) which is a static site generator with support for writing blogs in Markdown.
+Fortunately, GitHub Pages has support for {% include link.html link='http://jekyllrb.com/' text='Jekyll' %} which is a static site generator with support for writing blogs in Markdown.

 Here's what I had to do to make this work: